 More important than the challenge is how you handled it: Use this as an opportunity to highlight strengths that would be helpful on the job, such as persistence, communication skills, time management abilities, etc.

 Focus on challenges you’ve conquered.
 By the same token, now is not the time to present yourself in an unflattering light.
 There’s no need to share challenges you’re still actively trying to resolve.
 For instance, if you currently have trouble keeping your cool in stressful situations, don’t tell the hiring manager that you tend to freak out when the pressure is high.
 Instead, look for examples that show how you faced a challenge and overcame it.
-(So, if you used to feel stressed out before presentations, talk about how you solved the problem by taking a public speaking course and creating a schedule that allowed you to prepare ahead of time.)
+(So, for instance, if you used to feel stressed out before presentations, talk about how you solved the problem by taking a public speaking course and creating a schedule that allowed you to prepare ahead of time.)

 Look for opportunities to show that you’re the best person for the job.
 When answering this or any job interview questions, your goal is to show the hiring manager that you’re the best candidate for the position.
 That means matching your qualifications to the job and using your answers to show that you’d be a good fit.
 For example, if the job listing specifies that the employer is seeking someone with good time management skills, you might talk about how you developed a system to help you juggle a challenging course load and a part-time job.

 Examples of the Best Answers

 Here are sample interview answers that you can edit to fit your personal experiences and background.
 Notice how these responses all demonstrate desirable soft skills that employers hope to find in their new hires.

 During my freshman year is when I faced my biggest challenge as a student.
 I had never lived away from home before, and I experienced severe homesickness.
-I was almost defeated by it, and had the opportunity to go home and attend a local college.
-I decided to try to overcome my homesickness, which I did by making a real effort to connect socially with new friends in my classes, my dorm, and a campus church group.
+I was almost defeated by it, and had the opportunity to go home and attend a local college instead.
+But I decided to try to overcome my homesickness, which I did by making a real effort to connect socially with new friends in my classes, my dorm, and a campus church group.